-The procedure for providing your abstract to the Adelaide Graduate Centre, together with the abstract collection template are available at www.ua.edu.au/graduatecentre/currentstudents/your-thesis-examination/examination
+The procedure for providing your abstract to the Adelaide Graduate Research School, together with the abstract collection template are available at: ua.edu.au/graduate-research/current-students/your-thesis-examination/examination

 The exit survey

 The University is committed to improving the quality of the educational experience for its Higher Degree by Research students.
 In an effort to determine the views of completing students and in doing so, to identify ways in which the University can improve its programs and support structures, all research students are required to complete an exit survey prior to submission of their thesis for examination.